WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 ```

 Remember that you will have to cast the returned value to the `USD` type.
 Otherwise TypeScript will yell at you that it is impossible to convert a `number` to `USD`,

+## Multiple `tsconfig.json` files and VS Code

+As of the time of writing this, **VS Code DOES NOT support custom `tsconfig` file names**.
+If you wish to have a configuration with multiple `tsconfig.json` files which utilize the _project references_, you **need** to have **at least one `tsconfig.json` somewhere in your project** for the VS Code to pick your configuration up.

+It is very frustrating, I know, but it is a limitation that I'm very much in doubt is lifted anytime soon.